 The Town continues to push for a bridge over the Dulles Toll Road to connect the planned development north of the Toll Road with development planned for the south in order to mitigate congestion on Route 28.
 We have also suggested direct access to the CIT metro site from the Toll Road in order to reduce the number of people who might take the Centreville Road/Elden Street exit and cut through Town to reach the site.

-I continue to serve on the Dulles Area Transportation Association's (DATA's) Board of Directors as its Secretary and the Town's representative, to assist area businesses and municipalities in their efforts to manage and improve transportation demand.
+I continue to serve on the Dulles Area Transportation Association's (DATA's) Board of Directors as its Past President, to assist area businesses and municipalities in their efforts to manage and improve transportation demand.

-Serving as the General Laws sub-committee chairman of the Virginia Municipal League's Legislative Committee over the past two years has afforded me an opportunity to work with elected officials from all across the state as we encourage the General Assembly to be responsive to local government needs.
+Serving as the General Laws sub-committee chairman of the Virginia Municipal League's Legislative Committee in the past, as well as its Legislative Committee, has afforded me an opportunity to work with elected officials from all across the state as we encourage the General Assembly to be responsive to local government needs.
 One such issue is reducing unfunded State mandates to local municipalities!